EshayDev/Amimod/README.md

 ### Step 5: Monitoring Progress

 While the patch is being applied, a progress indicator will appear at the bottom of the window, informing you that the patching process is in progress (often not even noticeable due to the speed of newer Macs).
-Once completed, you'll receive a success or error n
+Once completed, you'll receive a success or error notification.

 ## Requirements